 Please feel free to contact any of the EOTF members directly via email with any questions or suggestions you may have.

-Winter is a good time for ideas.
+Winter was a good time for ideas.
 The horses are turned out, the pressure is off and all those things we meant to think about throughout the season finally get some time on the table.
-We had a standing room only Eventing Owners' Task Force meeting in December at the USEA Annual Meeting and the level of enthusiasm and commitment to our horses and our sport was clearly obvious.
+There was standing room only at the Eventing Owners' Task Force meeting in December at the 2012 USEA Annual Meeting and the level of enthusiasm and commitment to our horses and our sport was clearly obvious.
 Then as the calendar turned to 2013, it became time for implementation.

 We started in Aiken where a group of owners got together and hosted the Aiken High Performance Owners’ Day on February 25th.
 Owners and riders played golf in the afternoon thanks to Palmetto Country Club, and then Fernanda Kellogg hosted a lovely reception at FoxFrolic Farm for about 75 people.
 The weather did its best to thwart our efforts, but in the true spirit of eventing, the show went on.
 Owners Annie Jones and Densey Juvonen, U.S. Coach David O’Connor and 2012 Olympian Will Coleman participated in a round table discussion moderated by Samantha Clark about the importance of ownership.
 Ask 10 owners and you will likely get 10 different answers about how they got involved in owning eventing horses and what keeps them in the game.
 But, overwhelmingly, they all talk about the community aspect of our sport.
 It’s unique, and that resonated deeply throughout the discussions.
 The day was presented by SmartPak, who is one of the USEF’s most loyal sponsors – and as part of their support, they ensured that every attendee walked away with some wonderful SmartPak products for their horses.